Student celebrating at the oceanWhere to Start: P.L.A.N.

 Faculty-led programs are education abroad programs led by an IUP faculty member.
 In this type of program, students pay IUP tuition for their course(s) according to their classification and degree level.

-Students also pay a program fee, which generally includes accommodations, meals, local transportation, program-related excursions, airfare, and other expenses.
-Each program focuses on a certain academic discipline with students earning direct IUP course credit, and incorporates excursions and field trips to give students the opportunity to explore and learn about their host country.
+Students also pay a program fee, including accommodations, meals, local transportation, program-related excursions, airfare, and other expenses.
+Each program focuses on a certain academic discipline, earning students direct IUP course credit.
+It incorporates excursions and field trips to allow students to explore and learn about their host country.
 These programs are primarily offered in the summer and winter sessions.
 Students are directly enrolled in IUP courses; therefore, they will earn grades for each course.

-Third-Party Programs (CEA, SAI, ISEP, Semester at Sea)
+Third-Party Programs (CEA-CAPA, SAI, ISEP, Semester at Sea)

 Third-party programs are offered by organizations that have an official affiliation with IUP.
 Participants in these programs do not pay IUP tuition.

 Instead, they pay a program fee, which includes tuition and—usually—additional features such as accommodation, meals, dedicated on-site staff, in-country orientations, airport pick-up, insurance, and excursions as part of a comprehensive program package.
-Students participating in partnership programs may either be taking courses with students from the host country or with other American or international students only.
-Compare program details and costs carefully, because not all programs include the same features.
-In Partnership programs, IUP students are assigned IUP course equivalencies (transfer credits) for the work they do abroad, and, just as the reciprocal exchange programs, the grades earned are not factored into their IUP GPAs.
+Students participating in partnership programs may take courses with students from the host country or with other American or international students only.
+Compare program details and costs carefully because not all programs include the same features.
+In partnership programs, IUP students are assigned IUP course equivalencies (transfer credits) for their work abroad.
+As in reciprocal exchange programs, the grades earned are not factored into their IUP GPAs.

 Internships Abroad